-Especially during the interview process, it can be easy for hiring stakeholders at all levels to gravitate towards candidates that seem like an obvious culture fit.
-But when we boil the idea of company culture down to the employee level, we start running into some big questions, among them:
+It can be easy for hiring managers to gravitate towards candidates that seem like an obvious culture fit, especially during the recruiting process.
+But when we boil the idea of company culture down to the employee level, we start running into some big questions:

 - Are we trying to hire people just like us?